tghosgor/threadpool11/README.md

 All non '_-dev_' branches are safe to use but prefer the latest version.

 ###For more information, head on to the [wiki](https://github.com/tghosgor/threadpool11/wiki/).
 There is also a demo application in repository.

+##Dependencies
+###boost::lockfree
+You don't need to have anything external but the project uses boost::lockfree.
+If you have Boost and CMake var Boost\_FOUND is true it will use your boost.
+If not. there is one in the repo and it will be used.